Embird Embroidery Software

 Structure of embroidery design in Studio: 1. raster image (optional), 2. digitized vector objects, 3. final product - stitches

 Structure of embroidery design in Studio: 1. raster image (optional), 2. digitized vector objects, 3. final product - stitches.
-When saving design to a disc or other storage, all layers are kept in the same file.
+When saving a design to a disc or other storage, all layers are kept in the same file.

 Back to Embird Tutorial Contents